Oilfield accident lawyers who specialize in oilfield injuries

 - The company man and supervisors in charge of the well site failed to properly evaluate and monitor the downhole reservoir conditions.

-An oilfield worker who is injured at a well site may be entitled to compensation from the companies who own the well, the companies who are operating the well, and the companies who are working at the well.
+Can an injured oilfield worker receive compensation?field worker who is injured at a well site may be entitled to compensation from the companies who own the well, the companies who are operating the well, and the companies who are working at the well.
 To be entitled to compensation for an oilfield accident, the oilfield worker must show that the company man or the hands working for another contractor at the well site were at least partially at fault.
 A company man or contractor is at fault when the person’s negligence – either his or her actions or his or her failure to act – is a cause of the accident.

 Even if the injured oilfield worker receives help from worker’s compensation insurance, the person injured in an oilfield accident can pursue compensation from the parties responsible for the accident.